khanage/bearded.monads/README.md

 Beard.Monads is available from NuGet:

-`Install-Package Beard.Monads`
+`Install-Package Bearded.Monads`

-Then, just add `using Beard.Monads;` to the top of your C# source file.
+Then, just add `using Bearded.Monads;` to the top of your C# source file.

 ## Option